Hi. I’m Jessica. I quit a toxic job in July 2018 to design a life I love.

 I didn’t have to retire early to start living my ideal life.

 After taking a 6 month career break in 2018, I went back to work part-time (3 days/week) at a nonprofit organization.
 The work was enjoyable.
 And, the schedule provided me with 4 days each week where I could wake up without an alarm clock, make coffee, take long walks with my dog, and work on my passion projects.

 After 2 years, I was able to turn my passion projects into an income-generating business.
 At the end of 2020, I quit my job to focus on my passion projects full-time.
-In 2022, my husband and I built out a campervan that will serve as our adventure-mobile as we continue to work toward a location independent lifestyle.
+In 2022, my husband and I built out a campervan.
+This year, we’re transitioning into a location-independent lifestyle.

 Now, I truly love my life, and I’ve chosen the role I want work to play.
 I’ve built a life I don’t want to retire from.

 I’m truly energized by my work.
 I love that I can work at my own pace and take breaks whenever I need them.

 I have so much energy now!
 In addition to my creative endeavors, I have plenty of time to focus on being physically and mentally healthy and building strong relationships.